Content Marketing Audit: Hidden Gold in Your Online Assets

 Before diving into a content marketing plan, gather and organize all of the online content your business has created and distributed.

-7 Steps to auditing your online content for marketing gold
+7 Steps to your content marketing audit

 1. Take an inventory of your content collection.
 Before you start gathering all of your firm’s online information it’s important to decide what you’ll classify as a piece of content.
 Since some forms of content are composed of other content items, it’s easiest to think in terms of units of content.
 For example, while a blog post may consist of a combination of text, photographs and graphics, it’s simpler to consider it an article.
 Here are seven content options.
 (Here’s a fuller list of 26 content marketing options.)